-If you’re new to landlordship, then you might be wondering whether it’s better to manage your rental property yourself or to hire a property manager.
+If you’re new to landlordship, then you might be wondering whether it’s better to manage your Hamilton investment property yourself or to hire a property manager.
 While it’s tempting to self-manage, it can be a huge time drain – especially if you're still learning the ropes.

 To help you decide, here are few things you should consider:

 How much time are you willing to spend maintaining your rental home, interviewing tenants, inspecting it, or following up on overdue rent?
 Are you willing to give up your weekends, attend late night call-outs?
 If you’re time-poor, you may find that a dedicated property manager is a good option—it’s their full-time job after all.